clarevoyance/azureml-mlops/README.md

 ![](images/ch2_2.png)

-At the end of the autoML experiment, the best model `MaxAbsScaler, LightGBM` has been found and we will be deploying this model as an endpoint with Azure Container Instance (ACI)
+At the end of the autoML experiment, the best model `MaxAbsScaler, LightGBM` has been found and we will be deploying this model as an endpoint with Azure Container Instance (ACI).
+We will do this first by clicking on the best model and we will see the next screenshot in Step 3.

 ### Step 3: Deploy The Best Model